lakshmankumar12/general_reading_notes/ssl_tls.md

 openssl rand 32
 ## generate random bytes of a length and then convert to base64
 openssl rand -base64 32

+## convert RSA KEY to OPENSSL key -- note the input file will be rewritten
+ssh-keygen -p -N "" -f /path/to/rsakey.pem

 ```